Pingdom Check

 Location of the activity

-The most recent volcanic activity is the seventh since December 2023 (the 10th on the peninsula since 2021).
+The most recent volcanic activity is the sixth since December 2023 (the ninth on the peninsula since 2021).
 All events have been localized to the Grindavík area.
-The most recent activity is localized to the same area as in earlier 2024 eruptions, close to the Sundhnúksgígar crater row.
+The most recent activity was localized to the same area as in earlier 2024 eruptions, close to the Sundhnúksgígar crater row.

 Our preparedness